-They did so because they had suspicions that Christ’s disciples would try to steal His buried body during the night and then preach to the people, announcing that He had been resurrected.
+They did so because they had suspicions that Christ’s disciples would attempt to steal His buried body during the night and then preach to the people, announcing that He had been resurrected.
 This, they believed, would be His greatest deception.

 Holy Saturday and Greek Easter celebrations

 On Holy Saturday, psalms are read and Resurrection hymns are sung, telling of Christ’s descent into Hades: “Today Hades cried out groaning,” the psalm says.

 The hymns speak of the conquering of death and the day’s celebration is called “First Resurrection.”
 Most of the readings of this day are from the Old Testament on the prophecies and promise of the conquering of death.